- American Physical Society Sites

 ARTICLE III — ENABLING CONSTITUTIONAL PROVISIONS

-Article VIII of the Constitution and Bylaws of the Society, as said Article may be subsequently revised or amended, is hereby incorporated in these Bylaws by reference.
+Article VIII of the Constitution and Bylaws of the Society and associated Polices and Procedures, as said documents may be subsequently revised or amended, are hereby incorporated in these Bylaws by reference.

 ARTICLE IV — MEMBERSHIP